CSR Activity Report (CSR Guideline Activity Reports) - Human Rights Promotion and Human Resources Development

 Based on a prior questionnaire survey of G-Course female employees, participants engaged in discussions and shared opinions on the topic of “workplaces where diverse human resources can thrive.”
 The aim was to foster workplaces and a corporate culture in which staff can play a more active role by helping managers gain insight in their day-to-day management activities, and at the same time, identify the direction for appropriate measures, including support for balancing family and work responsibilities.

-The Company gives specific examples on its corporate intranet of how employees who have given birth to and raised children, or provided caregiving for other family members, did so while still working.
-This intranet site was set up in January 2016, and since March 2019 it has been accessible via smartphone or tablet.
+The Company gives specific examples on its corporate intranet of employees who have given birth to and raised children, or provided caregiving for other family members, and how they did so while still working.

 By publishing not only examples of work-life balance achievement amid major life events, but also personal experiences relating to overseas posting and other career stages, the intranet site is helping employees of every age and gender to make their professional and personal lives more fulfilling.